 You may be able to apply an Annual Passholder or Disney Vacation Club Member discount to your meal.
 However, these benefits change over time so confirm the discount in advance if you are planning to use it.

 Which characters will be at the meal?

+If your child is obsessed with Winnie the Pooh, no amount of princess dining will fill the bear-shaped hole in his heart.
+The characters appearing at each venue are noted above.
 There’s always a chance that a particular character may be ill or otherwise detained during a scheduled character meal appearance, but for the most part the characters at each venue remain consistent.